sybip/gtm-lab/README.md

 your idea of fun too, grab a copy of the code and give it a spin!

 ## Development status
-Executive summary: **can send, receive and relay messages** to/from the goTenna mesh network.
+Executive summary: **can seamlessly send, receive and relay messages and ACKs** to/from the goTenna ad-hoc mesh network.

-### RX capability:
-- full GTM waveform reception including error correction
-- control packet (SYNC/ACK) reception
-- data packet reception and large payload reassembly

-### TX capability:
+### Radio capability:
-- assemble radio packets with header and error correction codes
-- generate ACK, SYNC, DATA, TIME packets with correct formats
+- using inexpensive radio modules based on Semtech SX1276 chip
+- mutually interoperable with goTenna Mesh at waveform level
+- frequency corrected and temperature compensated
+- per-packet AFC on RX
+- listen-before-talk collision avoidance
+- send and receive all currently known GTM frame types
-- packetize and send large payloads - up to 255 bytes
+- send and receive data packets up to 255 bytes
-- listen-before-talk on all channels
+- TX power control from 0-20 dBm

+### Endpoint capability
+- full access (send and receive) endpoint for the goTenna mesh network
+- message objects (up to 237 bytes free form data) and delivery ACKs
+- all message classes (P2P, Shout, Group and Emergency), any TTL 1-15
+- compatible with all tested GTM applications, plugins and SDKs
+- simple connection via USB serial, or GTM-compatible BLE API (WIP)

 ### Relay/mesh capability:
-The relay function is operational at net-positive performance; it works on its own, or in conjunction with existing nodes, to extend the mesh network coverage and performance, while avoiding any harmful interference with existing network traffic.
+The relay function is operational at net-positive performance;
+it works on its own, or in conjunction with existing nodes, to extend the mesh network coverage and performance, while avoiding any harmful interference with existing network traffic.

+### Hackability (you know you want to)
+- everything in plain view, no proprietary/binary/NDA-walled black boxes
+- all radio registers accessible for read/write in most operating modes via console commands
+- most protocol variables (timing etc) can also be changed on the fly
+- copious amounts of debugging information to illuminate even the darkest corners
+- modular open source code - keep what you need and leave the rest
+- easy to expand via native compatibility with the vast ESP32/Arduino ecosystem
+- inexpensive open source hardware provides immunity to supply chain shocks or vendor lock-in
+- in austere conditions, nodes can even be handmade from scavenged, easily identifiable standard parts using stripboard, wire and a soldering iron
+- GPS and WiFi onboard; LCD, sensors etc can also be easily added
+- GTM/MOAN veterans might also appreciate:
+  - external antenna connection
+  - auto restart after power loss recovery
+  - software **and hardware** reboot via USB/serial connection

 ## Interop testing
 The software is tested for interoperation with: